haralwit/pu-afkforum/README.md

 # AFKForum

 AFKForum is a website-based forum made for gamers.
-Through threads they can share thoughts and experiences, as well as discussing whatever gaming related topic their heart desires.
-The project is developed as a part of a task given in TDT4140, which is a subject at NTNU.
+Through threads you can share thoughts and experiences, as well as discussing whatever gaming related topic you want.
+This project is being developed of students throught the subject TDT4140 Software Development at NTNU.

 A link to the gitLab repository: [https://gitlab.stud.idi.ntnu.no/tdt4140-2020/20](https://gitlab.stud.idi.ntnu.no/tdt4140-2020/20)

 ## Motivation

 The idea of creating this application was to facilitate a place where gamers could share their achievements, in addition to discuss and ask questions to relevant gaming topics.
-We are well aware that there is a lot of gaming forums out there, but our goal is to improve the forum idea and make it even greater and with better and more suitable functionalites.
+The experince with several gaming forum, motivated og inspired contributors of this project to create a forum, in an attempt to improve the forum idea with adding more suitable functionalites.

 ## Code style
 We have used the PEP-8 code conventions for Python.